tobiscr/application-connector-manager/docs/user/resources/06-20-compassconnection.md

 ## Sample custom resource

-This is a sample resource that registers the `compass-agent-connection` CompassConnection which preserves the status of the connection between Runtime Agent and Compass.
+This is a sample resource that registers the `compass-agent-connection` CompassConnection, which preserves the status of the connection between Runtime Agent and Compass.
 It also stores the URLs for the Connector and the Director.